 Flipping houses has become an increasingly popular real estate investment strategy.
 This is when an investor purchases a property, renovates the house, and then resells the home to earn a profit.
 If you are looking for a home on the market, you may come across a newly flipped home.
 However, if you are interested in buying a renovated home with an FHA loan, it’s crucial to understand what the FHA flipping rule is.

 At the Reichert Mortgage Team, a mortgage broker in Colorado Springs, we are passionate about pairing families with the home mortgage that is right for them.
 We understand the mortgage process can be stressful.
-This is why the Reichert Mortgage Team is your go-to for the home mortgage process.
-Our team is dedicated to serving our clients throughout southern Colorado to make applying for an FHA loan as efficient as possible.
-When you work with the Reichert Mortgage Team, you gain a partner in your home buying journey.
+This is why the Reichert Mortgage Team is your go-to resource for home mortgages.

 What is an FHA Home Loan?